 A student growth percentile (SGP) measures change in an individual student’s performance over time.
 It shows each student’s rate of change compared to other students with a similar test score history.
 The rate of change is expressed as a percentile.
 The students with whom the student is being compared is referred to as the students’ “academic peers.”

 Each student’s SGP, the median SGP for each section taught by a teacher, and the median SGP for all students (taught by a teacher) in the test subject area will be used as data for the state contribution of Student Growth.
+For more information, please visit the Student Growth Percentile Medians page

 Assessment Literacy &